One of the easiest ways to gain entry into the world of working from home and making money online is through transcription.

-- Flexible, work-from-home job.
+- Flexible and allows you to work on your own schedule.
 Scribie offers a venue for people to earn some side income without leaving their homes.
 You can work as much or as little as you like, on hours that are most convenient for you.

 - Hires beginners.
 Scribie hires transcribers from all over the world and even beginners can apply.
 While some companies only hired experienced transcribers, Scribie offers a stepping stone for aspiring freelancers who need an easy entry-point.

-- You can earn apart from transcribing.
+- There are other ways to earn money.
 You can get paid when you refer friends to join Scribie or recommend Scribie to people seeking transcription services.

 - There’s room for growth.
 As you get better at transcribing, you can move up in ranks and become a reviewer or proofreader.